-2. Tove used to play by the Uspenski Cathedral and the park next to it will soon be named Tove Jansson park.
+2. Tove used to play by the Uspenski Cathedral and the park next to it is named Tove Jansson park.
 (Kanavakatu 1)

 3. Tove used to go skating on the ice and later on this was also the place from where the ferry to Pellinge departed (Halkolaituri dock at Pohjoisranta)

 5. The water fountain Lek II / Vattennymfer by Viktor Jansson can be found at the Esplanadi Park.
 Tove Jansson stood as a model for the larger mermaid.

 6. The water fountain Hejsan / Snålskjuts by Viktor Jansson (The western part of Esplanadi Park next to Svenska Teatern)

 7. Tove Jansson’s studio where she lived from 1944 until she passed away in 2001.
 Tuulikki Pietilä also had a studio in the same building.
 (Ullanlinnankatu 1)

 8. Tove’s elementary school (now The Design Museum at Korkeavuorenkatu 23)

 9. The Observatory – a place to see comets (Kopernikuksentie 1)

 10. Tove studied at the art school that is now known as Ateneum from 1933 to 1937 (Kaivokatu 2)